 Location: Braintree, Massachusetts

-History: There are some conflicting accounts, but the most likely is that Braintree began in 1920 as a 9 hole course.
-It was redesigned by Sam Mitchell in the 1960’s, but he kept 7 of the original 9 holes.
-Judging by the difference between the front and back sides, this seems plausible.
+History: There are some conflicting accounts on who designed the course, but I tend to agree with my colleague at CognizantGolf.com who purports that Braintree began in 1920 as a 9 hole course.
+It was redesigned by Sam Mitchell in the 1960’s, but he kept 7 of the original 9 holes (1-4, 8, 9, and 18).

 Conditions: 8/10, I was incredibly impressed with the conditioning of this course in late Fall.
 The greens were some of the best I’ve played and minus a few bare spots in the rough, Braintree was in fantastic shape.

-Value: 7/10, Easy to walk, Braintree offers great value, especially to Mass. residents.
-I payed $25 to walk 18 on a weekend, and would do it again at that discount.
+Value: 7/10, Easy to walk, Braintree offers one of the best values in the area, especially for Mass. residents.
+Peak weekend mornings are $44, but twilight and other discounts can be found.
+We payed $25 to walk 18 on a weekend, and would do it again at that price.

 Tee Par Yardage Rating Slope